 The issue of being allergic to contacts also comes up from time to time, when a person starts wearing silicone hydrogel contact lenses, after successfully wearing standard soft (hydrogel) contact lenses and experiences allergy-like symptoms.

 Studies have shown that the culprit behind eye allergies associated with contact lens wear is not an allergic reaction to the contact lens itself, but rather to substances that accumulate on the surface of the lenses.

 In the case of switching from regular soft contacts to silicone hydrogel lenses, the surface and chemical characteristics of the lens material may attract lens deposits more readily than the previous lens material, causing discomfort.

-Many eye care practitioners believe the best type of soft contact lenses for people prone to eye allergies are daily disposable lenses that are discarded after a single use, which decreases the buildup of allergens and other debris on the lens surface.
+Many eye care practitioners believe the best type of soft contact lenses for people prone to eye allergies are daily disposable lenses, which are discarded after a single use, which decreases the build-up of allergens and other debris on the lens surface.

 Silicone hydrogel often is the preferred lens material for these lenses, because it allows significantly more oxygen to pass through the lens, compared with conventional soft contact lens materials.

 Be sure to visit your optometrist, ophthalmologist and doctor to find the best solutions for your allergies.